In my latest blog I share my top tips for boosting your commercial awareness.

 The key here is looking at previous jobs and work experience through a commercial lens.
 What did you learn about the business you worked for beyond your day-to-day responsibilities?
 What were its priorities?
 What about threats and opportunities?
 What strategy did the business adopt to deal with or take advantage of these?
 Did it decide to launch a new product or marketing campaign?
 Did it have to make redundancies?

 You can also build your commercial acumen in other settings, including law fairs, insight / open days and even 1-2-1 chats with mentors.
 And remember not everything you do has to be directly related to law.
-Did you know when Husnara Begum, CheekyLittleCareers’ associate editor and former magic circle lawyer, applied for her vacation schemes she referred to book-keeping and menu design for her dad’s restaurant as examples of how she developed her commercial awareness?
+In my vacation schemes I mentioned book-keeping and menu design for my dad’s restaurant as examples of how I developed my commercial awareness?
+I also referred to my part-time sales job at a local newspaper!

 Below are examples of some of the questions you’re likely to come up against in either a training contract application form or during an interview.
 Have a go at answering them and see how you get on.
 If you’re struggling to articulate your answers or come up with ‘specific’ examples it will help pinpoint areas that need your further attention.